Full Text of 1978 Treaty

 tion was granted.

-32. If, in the course of the procedure, the classification of the offense is changed
+These stipulations shall not apply to offenses committed after the extradition. - If, in the course of the procedure, the classification of the offense is changed

 for which the person requested was extradited, he shall be tried and sentenced on the